-The movement for supporting mental health in New Jersey schools is gaining ground: this week a state assembly committee signed off on a bill that would mandate depression screenings for public school students in 7th through 12th grades (with parental consent).
-And in August, Governor Phil Murphy signed legislation that requires all New Jersey public schools to include mental health instruction in K through 12 health curriculums.
+The movement for supporting mental health in schools is gaining ground: a NJ state assembly committee signed off on a bill that would mandate depression screenings for public school students in 7th through 12th grades (with parental consent).
+New Jersey Governor Phil Murphy also signed legislation that requires all New Jersey public schools to include mental health instruction in K through 12 health curriculums.
+Similar initiatives are popping up in states across the country.

 The biggest obstacle, not surprisingly, is funding.